RVirmoors/ccia/slides/03-01-ml-intro.md

 - "between 2010 and 2018, data center energy usage has been fairly stable, accounting for around 1 to 2 percent of global consumption. ... things might be different for AI precisely because of the trend for companies to simply throw bigger models and more data at any task." [source](https://www.theverge.com/24066646/ai-electricity-energy-watts-generative-consumption)

 ---
-## What's does ethical AI look like?
+## What does ethical AI look like?

 is it even possible?